Extracting high-order cosmological information in galaxy surveys with power spectra: Conclusions

 {\bf Figure 1.
-The measured power spectrum monopoles.} \\ Panels {\bf a}: the monopole (multiplied by $k$) of three types of power spectra indicated in the legend, measured from the {\sc Molino} galaxy mocks; {\bf b}: the rotated power spectra monopoles as defined in Eq.~\ref{eq:rotated}.
-In both panels, the lines in the center denote the mean of the mocks, and the shades represent the 68\% CL uncertainty.
+The measured power spectrum monopole.} \\ Panel {\bf a}: The monopole (multiplied by $k$) of three types of power spectra indicated in the legend, measured from the {\sc Molino} galaxy mocks; {\bf b}: The rotated power spectra monopole defined in Eq.~(\ref{eq:rotated}).
+In both panels, the lines in the centre denote the mean of the mocks, and the shades represent the 68\% confidence level uncertainty.

 {\bf Figure 2.
-Part of the correlation matrix between the power spectra and bispectrum.}\\ The correlation matrix for the monopoles of three types of power spectra ($P_0^{\rm pre}, P_0^{\rm post}, P_0^{\rm cross}$), and of the bispectrum in the squeezed limit ($B_0^{\rm SL}$), \ie\,$k_1=k_2 \gg k_3$, derived from the {\sc Molino} galaxy mocks.
+Part of the correlation matrix between the power spectra and bispectrum.}\\ The correlation matrix for the monopole of three types of power spectra ($P_0^{\rm pre}, P_0^{\rm post}, P_0^{\rm cross}$), and of the bispectrum in the squeezed limit ($B_0^{\rm SL}$), \ie\,$k_1=k_2 \gg k_3$, derived from the {\sc Molino} galaxy mocks.
 The horizontal and vertical lines separate each block for visualisation.
 For all blocks, the associated $k$ or $k_1$ increases from $0.01$ to $0.5~h~{\rm Mpc}^{-1}$, from left to right, and from bottom to top.